Places where growing herb is legal

 Six plants with only two flowering can be grown by any adult.
 That number rises to nine plants for medical patients, however still only two can be flowering.

 Medical users need to register in the Washington “voluntary” patient database before being allowed to grow up to six plants.
-Patients can get a doctor’s authorization note if more cannabis is needed for medicinal purposes.
+Patients can get a doctor’s authorization note if more herb is needed for medicinal purposes.
 This can increase the number of plants up to 15 per household.

 Adults over the age of 21 can grow up to six plants with three flowering.
 “Small amounts” can be sold at cost with no profit for the grower.
-Unlike all other states, medical marijuana patients are not allowed to cultivate.
+Unlike all other states, medical patients are not allowed to cultivate.

 In need of new glass to test out your first crop?
 Visit our online headshop for the best dry herb vaporizers, rolling papers, rolling trays, blunt wraps, glass pipes, and more.